baoqchau/dropbox-clone/README.md

-# Build your own Dropbox
+# Build your own Dropbox with AWS S3

 CS4650 Team Project Assignment: Develop the backend for a Dropbox-like web service.
 The program will be working with AWS S3 API.